joy-team-project/react-smarttv-image/api-extractor/report-temp/react-smarttv-image.api.md

 // Warning: (ae-missing-release-tag) "WorkerManager" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class WorkerManager extends EventEmitter {
+class WorkerManager extends EventEmitter {
     constructor();
     // (undocumented)
     static clear(): void;